klaferr/Thermal_model/readme.txt

-# this is just to start the repository
+# This repository contains the thermal code for the Mars Trough modeling project.

+K. L. Laferriere